What are the two kinds of bookkeeping?

 Nevertheless, computers are widely used in commercial settings due to their simplicity, dependability, and efficacy.

-The Difference Between Bookkeeping And Accounting
+The Distinction Between Accounting and Bookkeeping

 Accounting refers to the process in which a Certified Public Accountant (CPA) compiles the results of accounting to produce standardised annual financial statements.
 These are not often necessary for sole proprietorships or sole traders, unless the business owner intends to take out a loan, in which case the lender may want a complete set of financial statements.